Technology Transfer Block Exemption Regulation

 An agreement is exempt from the Chapter I prohibition if it creates sufficient efficiencies and benefits to outweigh any anti-competitive effects.
 Ordinarily, businesses must make their own assessment of whether an agreement which restricts competition can be justified based on its benefits.

 In certain cases, it may be clear that all agreements in a particular category are likely to be exempt agreements.
 In these circumstances, a ‘block exemption’ may be made to automatically exempt agreements in that category provided that they satisfy the conditions set out in the block exemption.
-In this way, a ‘block exemption’ regulation provides legal certainty for businesses.
+In this way, a ‘block exemption’ order provides legal certainty for businesses.

 The Assimilated TTBER automatically exempts certain types of technology transfer agreements from the Chapter I prohibition insofar as those agreements meet certain conditions set out in the Assimilated TTBER.
 A ‘technology transfer agreement’ for these purposes is an agreement in which one party authorises another to use certain industrial property rights (such as patents, design rights, software copyrights and know-how) for the production of goods or services.